shebashio/bigbang/docs/developer/testing-repo1-CI.md

 ### Create gitlab runner and token

-1. goto *Settings -> CI/CD* on the repo you want to test against.
+1. Go to *Settings -> CI/CD* on the repo you want to test against.
 1. Expand the *Runners* section and click *New project runner*
 1. Select *Run untagged jobs* and *Lock to current projects* and click *Create runner*
 1. On the next page Copy the *runner authentication token* for later